4.2 Sensor Placement, Stabilization, and Reporting

 | Read | Keep device embedded while reading | Preserves valid value |

-Reporting should match the method's precision.
-Record the concrete temperature to the nearest required increment, commonly 1 degree F or 0.5 degree C. Do not report extra decimals because a digital display shows them.
-Extra precision can imply accuracy the method does not provide.
-On a field report, the result should be clear, legible, and tied to the sampled load or placement location.
+Reporting should match the method.
+Record the concrete temperature to the nearest 1 degree F (0.5 degree C).
+Do not report extra decimals just because a digital display shows them — extra precision implies accuracy the method does not provide.
+On a field report, the result must be legible and tied to the specific sampled load or placement location, alongside the slump, air, and density data from the same sample.

 Practice habits for C1064: